 The Avoca Meat Market was founded and run by William McOboy Wise in 1854.
 Beside this shop was the Kilpatrick Wise General Store and apparently to the left hand side of this building William ran his auctioneer business.
 Main Street, Avoca.
-These photos were taken by Virginia Rundle during her visit to Avoca, Victoria.
+These photos were taken by Virginia Rundle during a visit to Avoca, Victoria in 2011.

 The Argus, 4 November 1873

-Excerpt from the Avoca Mail printed in the Argus Newspaper Friday 13 February 1874
+Excerpt from the Avoca Mail printed in the Argus Newspaper, 13 February 1874

-This article appeared in the Avoca Mail and the Argus newspapers after William McOboy Wise’s death, and presumably the store was taken over by his sons who were active in the business.
+This article appeared in the Avoca Mail and the Argus newspapers after William McOboy Wise’s death and presumably the store was taken over by his sons who were active in the business.
 An interesting fact is that in the same year of William’s death in 1873, two sons of William McOboy Wise married two of the daughters of James Kilpatrick.
-George Edwin Wise married Agnes Amelia Kilpatrick and Henry Wise, George’s eldest brother married Jane Isabella Kilpatrick, an elder sister of Agnes Amelia.
+George Edwin Wise married Agnes Amelia Kilpatrick and Henry Wise, George Edwin Wise’s eldest brother married Jane Isabella Kilpatrick, an elder sister of Agnes Amelia.
 At this stage I do not have the exact dates of their marriages, and do not know if they were married before William’s untimely death.
-Another son Michael Murray Wise was active in both the stores in Avoca and Percydale and he married Kate Wise in 1870.
+Another son Michael Murray Wise was active in both the stores in Avoca and Percydale and he married his first cousin Kate Wise in 1870, the daughter of George Henry Wise, William’s elder brother.
 At the time of William McOboy Wise’s death he was grandfather to two of Michael and Kate Wise’s children, Elizabeth Kate and his namesake, William McOboy Wise.

 Earlier I had found records for another son of William and Ellen Wise living at Avoca, this was James Wise, who married Mahala Reed on 10 Aug 1872.
 I found their marriage record, which was registered in Maryborough, a township about 20km from Avoca.
 It was about this time that I linked into another ancestry tree online and received a message from John Lee, whose Wise family tree concentrates on George Henry Wise (William McOboy Wise’s elder brother) and his wife Elizabeth Humphries and their large family.
 We corresponded and John informed me that his ancestors were part of the Wise Flour Mill branch of the family.
-More regarding the Wise Flour Mills will be dealt with in the chapter on George Edwin Wise.
-It was John Lee who kindly gave me a photo he had from his album of James Wise and his wife Mahala, which came from the photograph collection of Felicity Gabrielli, and an old photo of the grave of George Henry and Elizabeth Wise from Avoca cemetery.
-John Lee is a direct ancestor to George and Elizabeth Wise through their son Thomas Walter Wise, see their Family View Report listed later in this chapter.
+More regarding the Wise Flour Mills will be dealt with in the chapter on George Edwin Wise and the Western Stores.
+It was John Lee who kindly gave me a photo he had from his album of James Wise and his wife Mahala Reed, which came from the photograph collection of Felicity Gabrielli, and an old photo of the grave of George Henry and Elizabeth Wise from Avoca cemetery.
+John Lee is a direct ancestor to George Henry Wise and Elizabeth Humphrys through their son Thomas Walter Wise, see their Family View Report listed later in this chapter.